sean28/sean28.github.io/index.md

 NOTE: After running the script, you will get xx_ligand.pdb, you need to manually remove non ligand heteroatoms.

-### 1.3 Fetch PDB ID validation

-<div style="text-align: justify"> This Python script allows users to batch download PDB validation reports by entering a list of PDB IDs.
-It takes input from the user, processes each PDB ID, and constructs the correct URL to fetch the corresponding validation report in PDF format from the RCSB PDB database.
-The reports are then saved in a designated directory on the user's local system.
-If a PDB ID is invalid or the report is unavailable, the script will notify the user.
-It simplifies the retrieval process for multiple validation reports in one go.
-You can download it from <a href="https://drive.google.com/file/d/1fyBODIrKMvWLFQbuy1XsYgsvHXO1VC7b/view?usp=sharing">here</a>.</div>

-The usage are as follow:
-1. Enter PDB ID:
-When running the script, the system will prompt you to enter a list of PDB IDs, separated by commas between multiple IDs (e.g. 6LU7, 1CBS, 2PTC).

-3. Batch download:
-The script will traverse the input PDBD list and download the verification report corresponding to each D in sequence.

-5. Save location:
-The downloaded report will be saved in a location called validation_.
-In the folder of reports.
-If the folder does not exist, the script will be automatically created.

-### 1.4 PDB pre processing
+### 1.3 PDB pre processing
-<div style="text-align: justify"> This web-based platform provides a streamlined interface for preprocessing protein structure files (PDB) prior to molecular simulations.
-It enables users to perform key structural corrections.
-The interface is designed to assist researchers in computational biology, drug discovery, and molecular dynamics by simplifying the preprocessing workflow through a graphical web front-end.
+<div style="text-align: justify"> This web-based platform offers an integrated solution for both preprocessing and validating protein structure files (PDB), tailored for users engaged in molecular simulations, drug discovery, and structural biology.
+It allows users to upload PDB files or input PDB IDs, then perform essential tasks including structural cleaning (e.g., removing waters/ligands), format standardization, and batch retrieval of validation reports directly from the RCSB database.
+With a simple graphical interface, the tool streamlines both correction and verification workflows.
+Accessible via browser without installation, it enhances productivity and ensures simulation-ready input.
 You can use this tool by clicking <a href="https://sean28.github.io/pdb-pre-processing/">here</a>.</div>
 <div style="text-align: justify"> <br> </div>